UIAT2022/UniversalIgnorabilityAssumptionTest/README.md

 # Ignorability Assumption Test via Explorer Variables for Unmeasured Confounding in Causal Inference

-The following repository cantains codes for the algorithms or experiments to reproduce the results in the AISTATS 2022 paper: Ignorability Assumption Test via Explorer Variables for Unmeasured Confounding in Causal Inference
+The following repository cantains codes for the algorithms or experiments to reproduce the results in the NeurIPS 2022 paper: Test for Ignorability Assumption via Universal Instrumental Variables for Unmeasured Confounding in Causal Inferece

 Repository
 ===========